 On December 10, 2019, Governor Andy Beshear was sworn in as the 63rd governor of Kentucky.
 Andy Beshear grew up in Fayette, Franklin, and Clark counties and graduated from Henry Clay High School.
 He is the son of Steve and Jane Beshear, the 61st governor and first lady.
-As governor, Beshear plans to prioritize public education, health care, better paying jobs, and public pensions.
+As governor, Beshear is prioritizing public education, health care, better paying jobs, and public pensions.

 Andy graduated magna cum laude from Vanderbilt University and earned his Juris Doctor degree from the University of Virginia School of Law, where he was a Dean’s Scholar.
 After law school, Andy worked at an international law firm based in Washington, D.C., and it was during that time that he met his wife, Britainy.